 I FURTHER ADVISE the public to take the following preventive precautions:

--- New Mexico citizens should stay at home and undertake only those outings absolutely necessary for their health, safety, or welfare.
+- -- New Mexico citizens should stay at home and undertake only those outings absolutely necessary for their health, safety, or welfare. - -- Avoid crowds. - -- Avoid all non-essential travel including plane trips and cruise ships.